List of Catholic dioceses in Japan

 The episcopate of the Catholic Church in Japan consists solely of a Latin hierarchy, joined in the Catholic Bishops' Conference of Japan.

-It comprises sixteen ecclesiastical territories, called (arch)dioceses, led by residential prelate bishops: three archdioceses, led by Metropolitan Archbishops, whose ecclesiastical provinces of the Roman Catholic Church include a total of thirteen suffragan sees.
+It comprises fifteen ecclesiastical territories, called (arch)dioceses, led by residential prelate bishops: three archdioceses, led by Metropolitan Archbishops, whose ecclesiastical provinces of the Roman Catholic Church include a total of twelve suffragan sees.

 There are no Eastern Catholic, pre-diocesan or other exempt jurisdictions.

 There are no titular sees.
 All defunct jurisdictions have current successor sees.

 There is an Apostolic Nunciature to Japan as papal diplomatic representation at embassy-level in national capital Tokyo.